There isn’t a single person who doesn’t want to make life easier for themselves and their families. Am I right?

 A step back will allow you to see things more clearly; not only your goals but also your priorities.

-You’ll be able to direct your energy towards things that are truly important instead of wasting time on things that don’t matter.
+You’ll be able to direct your positive energy towards things that are truly important instead of wasting time on things that don’t matter.

 Being intentional with your time can help improve your quality of life and make things a whole lot easier.